Table of Contents

 - Solo Parent Leave is given to someone who has rendered 1 year of service and has a Solo Parent ID.

-- According to the Civil Service Commission’s guidelines, notice of a week should be sufficient.
+- According to the Civil Service Commission’s guidelines, a notice of a week should be sufficient.

 - This is a benefit shouldered by the employer

-Note that an expanded solo parents act recently became law, but it does not yet have any Implementing Rules and Regulations.
+Note that the expanded solo parents act recently became law, but it does not yet have any Implementing Rules and Regulations.

 RA 11210 7 Day Allocation from Maternity Leave: Yet Another Way to get Fathers Paid Leave